hmcts/docker-role/README.md

 `molecule test` should be used, as it starts from a fresh setup.

+TODO: Roll these into one file, with checks denoted on the commandline.

 ### Docker

 The reason this is a 'part' test, is because it doesn't let docker try to start, docker in docker brings its own problems.